How End-to-End Encryption Works in WebRTC Video Calls

 Secure key exchange

-To establish a secure communication channel, the sender and recipient use a key exchange protocol, such as Diffie-Hellman, to generate a shared secret key.
-This secret key is derived from the sender's private key and the recipient's public key (or vice versa), ensuring that only the intended parties can derive the secret key.
+To establish a secure channel, the sender and recipient use a key exchange protocol, such as Diffie-Hellman, to generate a shared secret key.
+This key is derived from the sender's private key and the recipient's public key (or vice versa), ensuring that only the intended parties can derive it.

 Encryption